eshadutta9/courseraWD/README.md

-This repository contains solutions to the **HTML, CSS, and Javascript for Web Developers** coutse offered by Coursera.
+This repository contains solutions to the **HTML, CSS, and Javascript for Web Developers** course offered by Coursera.